benalt/st-snippets/README.md

 st-snippets
 ===========

-This isn't available in packacge control, but you can add it into sublime text manually
+This isn't available in package control, but you can add it into sublime text manually

 In the command line type: